 Are you in a buyer’s or seller’s market?

 So before you make any purchase offer, determine what type of market you’re in.
 Traditionally, buyer’s markets come with a lot of flexibility on price, because available inventory is high and properties tend to sit on the market for a longer period of time.
 Sellers tend to be more willing to negotiate because offers are few and far between.

 In a seller’s market, it’s much harder to go below the asking price, because inventory is low, and multiple buyers tend to be interested in the same listings.
 In this case, don’t expect sellers to be too willing to negotiate with you.
 If you’re determined to make these points yours, it’s best to offer at the listing price.

 Before you start submitting offers, our licensed associates can help you decide on the best offer for the property you are looking to purchase.

 How would you feel if you didn’t get the property?
 Let’s say you’ve been looking for a Beach Club 25-point listing with a March use year for 9 months and one finally comes on the market.
 If that is the case it may be worth it to consider offering exactly what they’re asking so you can purchase the property.

 How concerned are you with ROFR?

 The last piece of advice may be the most subjective of all, but it’s important.
 Ultimately, it’s up to you to determine what you’re willing to offer on a listing.
 The Buy and Sell DVC, Inc.® associates will present all offers to the sellers.
-The seller will either accept your offer, counter offer or they will be firm at their price.
+The seller will either accept your offer or counter offer or will be firm at their price.

-If you see a listing you want to offer on or have questions on making an offer please email Jason at firstname.lastname@example.org or call us at 407-906-3789.
+If you see a listing you want to offer on or have questions about making an offer please email Jason at firstname.lastname@example.org or call us at 407-906-3789.